-- Batman: Ra's Al Ghul allied with the Nazis to further his goal of wiping out 90% of the human race to stave off overpopulation, so taking part in the Holocaust.
-One of the victims was his own daughter and her family - she survived, they did not; she was mightly upset with him.
+- Batman: Ra's Al Ghul allied with the Nazis to further his goal of wiping out 90% of the human race to stave off overpopulation, including taking part in the Holocaust.
+According to a later retcon, one of his own daughters and her family were among the victims she survived, they did not, and she was rather upset with him for it.

-- The Red Skull was personally trained by Adolf Hitler and, having Gone Horribly Right in that regard, made no secret to the Fuehrer that he had ambitions of his own, but was willing to bide his time.
+- The Red Skull was personally trained by Adolf Hitler and, having Gone Horribly Right in that regard, made no secret to the Führer that he had ambitions of his own, but was willing to bide his time.
 Though interestingly, he actually respected and liked Hitler enough to never actually move against him.
 This was not the case in the movies, of course.

 Donovan: The Nazis want to write themselves into the Grail legend, take on the world.
 Well, they're welcome to it.
 But I want the Grail itself, the cup that gives everlasting life.
 Hitler can have the world, but he can't take it with him.
 I'm going to be drinking my own health after he's gone the way of the dodo.

 - SS Sturmbrigade RONA had been made up from rebellious Soviet people from the Lokot area after the German invasion of 1941 and led by the Russo-Pole Bronislav Kaminski.
 Their cruelty, looting and total lack of military competency during the Warsaw Uprising was used by Himmler as a pretext to have the Führer execute Kaminski and disband the unit.

 - A number of conservative factions in Germany supported Hitler because they thought they could control him.
 This bit them hard.